Limited Scope X-Ray Technician Career Information and Requirements

 Limited Scope X-Ray Technician Job Outlook

-As the technology for X-ray equipment becomes more accessible and widely used the demand for limited scope X-ray technicians increases.
-According to the U.S. Bureau of Labor Statistics (www.bls.gov), the demand for X-ray technicians and technologists is predicted to grow 28% between 2010 and 2020, which is faster than the average for all occupations.
+As the technology for X-ray equipment becomes more accessible and widely used, the demand for these services increases.
+According to the U.S. Bureau of Labor Statistics (www.bls.gov), the demand for radiologic technologists - a somewhat higher-level position than radiologic technician - is predicted to grow 21% between 2012 and 2022, which is faster than the average for all occupations.

 Salary for Limited Scope X-Ray Technicians

-Limited scope X-ray technicians are generally paid by the hour as opposed to being on salary.
+Limited scope X-ray technicians are generally paid by the hour, as opposed to being on salary.
 Since the job entails mostly lab work, technicians usually have fairly flexible working hours.
-According to Payscale.com in October 2013, limited scope technicians earn between $10.89 and $20.40 per hour or approximately $23,000-$45,000 per year; however, with more years of experience it is possible to increase wages.
-According to the BLS, radiologic technologists in general earned a median annual salary of $54,620 in 2012.
+According to PayScale.com in December 2014, limited scope technicians earned a median hourly wage of $15.00 per hour, or approximately $34,294 per year; however, with more years of experience, it is possible to increase wages.
+According to the BLS, radiologic technologists in general earned a median annual salary of $55,200 in 2013.

 Requirements for Limited Scope X-Ray Technicians